The Corporate Governance Review: Indonesia

-The general principle under the Company Law is that the management and its supervisors (the board of directors and board of commissioners, respectively) represent the company and not the shareholders.
+The general principle under the Company Law is that a company's management and its supervisors (the board of directors and board of commissioners, respectively) represent the company and not the shareholders.
 Under the Company Law, the board of directors is defined as the company organ with the authority and full responsibility for managing the company in the interests of the company, in accordance with the purposes and objectives of the company, and is the organ that represents the company inside and outside the courts in accordance with the provisions of its articles of association.
 The board of commissioners is defined as the company organ with the duty to conduct general and special supervision of, and provide advice to, the board of directors.

 i Board structure and practices

 Limited liability companies in Indonesia use a two-tier management structure.
 The executive functions are managed by the board of directors, which is supervised by the board of commissioners.
 The board of commissioners does not have an executive function or authority, except in the absence of all members of the board of directors or if all members of the board of directors have conflicting interests with the company.
 Companies with a shariah-related business activity should have a shariah supervisory board.

 The board of directors or the board of commissioners may consist of one or more members.
 If the board of directors consists of two or more members, the liability is joint and several for each member.
 A company must have at least two members on the board of directors and two members on the board of commissioners if the company is a public company or if it is collecting or managing public funds or issuing acknowledgements of indebtedness to the public.